Jōshin Dentetsu Jōshin Line

 The Joshin Line (上信線, Jōshin-sen) is a Japanese railway line in Gunma Prefecture, between Takasaki Station in Takasaki and Shimonita Station in Shimonita, operated by the private railway operator Joshin Electric Railway (上信電鉄, Joshin Dentetsu).
-This is the only line operated by the company, although it also operates a few bus lines.
-The first section of the line opened in 1897.
+This is the only rail line operated by the company, although it also operates a small number of bus lines.
+The first section of the Joshin Line opened in 1897.

 Rolling stock

 As of 1 April 2017, the following rolling stock is used on the line.